xNovo3000/eventus/README.md

 ## Getting started

 To run this app locally you need:
-- MySQL server
+- PostgreSQL server
 - Java IDE
 - .env file based on .env.example

-To run tests MySQL is not needed
+To run tests PostgreSQL is not needed

 ## Getting stared: deploy profile